Ellicottville (village), New York

 Ellicottville is a village in Cattaraugus County, New York, United States.
 The population was 284 at the 2020 census.
 The village is named after Joseph Ellicott, principal land agent of the Holland Land Company.
 It lies in the southwest part of the town of Ellicottville and is north of the city of Salamanca.

-Ellicottville's current mayor is John Burrell.

 History

-The native name for this location was De-as-hen-da-qua, or "place for holding court".
+The Seneca name for this location was De-as-hen-da-qua, or "place for holding court".

 The Holland Land Company opened an office in 1818.
 The community was the original county seat of Cattaraugus County in 1808, and public buildings were subsequently constructed.

 The village of Ellicottville was incorporated in 1837.
 In 1868, the county seat was moved to the village of Little Valley.

 The Ellicottville Historic District, Ellicottville Town Hall, and Jefferson Street Cemetery are listed on the National Register of Historic Places.

 Commerce

 Ski slopes and tourism

 The Holiday Valley ski resort is south of the village, and the Nannen Arboretum is north.
 Ellicottville is also home to the HoliMont Ski Club, the largest private ski club in North America.
 Because of the proximity to these two popular skiing destinations, Ellicottville is Cattaraugus County's primary tourist destination.
 Property values in the town and village of Ellicottville have gentrified rapidly and are, as a result, much higher than the rest of the county.

 A major "Fall Festival" is held each year, coinciding with Canadian Thanksgiving weekend (most of Ellicottville's tourists come from Canada) and the peak of the leaf peeping season.
 Ellicottville has a large number of festivals throughout the year, including Mardi Gras (which, ironically, is always held during Lent), a "Rock'n'Oldies Weekend", a "Jazz and Blues Festival," and a "Taste of Ellicottville".